Wind power in the United Kingdom: Future plans

 The government accelerated its decommissioning of coal power stations in early 2020, aiming for a 2024 phase-out date; achieving this on 30 September 2024 with the closure of Ratcliffe-on-Soar Power Station.

 Recent British nuclear power station building programs have encountered significant technical issues and project overruns that have resulted in significant increases in project costs.

 These issues have resulted in new UK nuclear projects failing to secure project financing.
 Similarly, SMR technology is not currently economically competitive with offshore wind in the UK.
 Following the Fukushima nuclear disaster public support for new nuclear has fallen.

 In response, the UK government increased its previous commitment for 40 GW of Offshore wind capacity by 2030.

 As of 2020, this represents a 355% increase over current capacity in 10 years.
 It is expected the Crown Estate will announce multiple new leasing Rounds and increases to existing bidding areas throughout the 2020–2030 period to achieve the government's aim of 40 GW.

-In 2023 the government increased offshore wind planned by the UK by 2030 to 50GW, and has a pipeline of offshore wind power schemes of 100GW.
+In 2023 the government increased offshore wind planned by the UK by 2030 to 50 GW, and has a pipeline of offshore wind power schemes of 100 GW.